Parrot-Developers/olympe/src/olympe/doc/userguide.rst

 At its core, Olympe basically just send and receive :ref:`ARSDK messages<messages-reference-documentation>` to control a drone.
-For example, the following sequence diagram shows what is happening when an Olympe scripts sends a :py:func:`~olympe.messages.ardrone3.Piloting.TakeOff` command to a drone.
+The following sequence diagram shows what is happening when an Olympe scripts sends a :py:func:`~olympe.messages.ardrone3.Piloting.TakeOff` command to a drone.

 .. _take-off-diag: